 Photo courtesy of David Cook

-This charismatic bird sits has a special place in the hearts of New Zealanders, featuring on the $50 note and crowned Forest & Bird’s 2016 Bird of the Year.
-Its crystal clear song carries far and wide across the forest bringing bird watchers from all over the world.
-Once common in forests across the country, Kōkako are limited to small tracts of forests and are closely monitored with a mere 1400 pairs surviving.
-Introduced predators have caused continued decline of kōkako across New Zealand.
-In particular, female kōkako have a prolonged brooding period of 50 days on the nest, making them especially vulnerable, and this has led to a predominantly male population with low reproductive rates.
+This charismatic bird has a special place in the hearts of New Zealanders, featuring on the $50 note as well as being crowned Forest & Bird’s 2016 Bird of the Year.
+Its crystal clear song carries far and wide across the forest attracting bird watchers from all over the world.
+Once common in forests across the country, kōkako are now limited to small tracts of forests and are closely monitored with a mere 1400 pairs surviving.
+Introduced predators have caused the continued decline of kōkako across New Zealand.
+In particular, female kōkako have a prolonged brooding period of 50 days on the nest, which makes them especially vulnerable to predators.
+For this reason, New Zealand now has a predominantly male population with low reproductive rates.

 Species: North Island kōkako/ blue-wattled crow / Callaeas cinereal wilsoni